SLO Wine and Beer Region

 SLO, as locals call it, is wine county as it’s meant to be, with scenic, vineyard-lined country lanes, friendly, uncrowded tasting rooms and world-class wines.
 The culture, the terrain and of course the wines are all shaped by the Pacific Ocean, which lies just a few miles west.

-Cool-climate wines are hot right now, and the SLO wine region is as cool as it gets, boasting the most pronounced coastal influence of any region in California.
+Cool-climate wines are hot right now, and the wineries in San Luis Obispo are as cool as it gets, boasting the most pronounced coastal influence of any region in California.
 Foggy mornings, warm afternoons and a long, even growing season come together to produce wines of uncommon depth and balance.